csfeeser/terraform/troubleshoot1.md

     `student@bchd:~$` `sudo docker ps`

-0. If there are any, let's wipe them out.
+0. If there are any, let's wipe them out (no need to use `terraform destroy` in this case).
 Check your `groups` to see if you are part of the `docker` group.

     `student@bchd:~$` `groups`